BlockstreamResearch/bip-frost-dkg/README.md

 Unless a signature has been forged, if some honest participant with input `x` terminates successfully, then by construction, all other honest participants have sent a signature on `x` and thus received `x` as input.

-The key insight to ensuring conditional agreement is that any participant terminating successfully can build a *success certificate* consisting of the collected list of all `n` signatures on `x`.
+The key insight to ensuring conditional agreement is that any participant terminating successfully is able to build a *success certificate* consisting of the collected list of all `n` signatures on `x`.
-This certificate will be enough to convince every other honest participant (who, by integrity, has received `x` as input) to terminate successfully
+This certificate will, by the above termination rule, convince every other honest participant (who, by integrity, has received `x` as input) to terminate successfully.
-This works at any time in the future, even if this other honest participant has seen received invalid or no signatures during the actual run of CertEq, due to unreliable networks or an unreliable coordinator, or malicious participants signing more than one value.
+Crucially, this other honest participant will be convinced even after having received invalid or no signatures during the actual run of CertEq, due to unreliable networks or an unreliable coordinator, or malicious participants signing more than one value.

 Thus, the certificate does not need to be sent during a normal run of CertEq,